Skip to Content

 Regional Parks received grant funding from the State Coastal Conservancy and Sonoma County Ag & Open Space to prepare a public access plan, trail designs and the environmental document for the Kashia Reserve Coastal Trail.

 The planning and environmental work have been completed.
-The Draft Initial Study and Mitigated Negative Declaration (see our Project Detail Section for more information) has been released for public review and comment - State Clearinghouse (SCH) number: 2021100478.
+The Initial Study and Mitigated Negative Declaration (see our Project Detail Section for more information) was released for public review and comment in October 2021 - State Clearinghouse (SCH) number: 2021100478.

-Once the public review period is over and the comments responded to, Regional Parks will present the project to the Sonoma County Board of Supervisors for adoption and approval, and a Notice of Determination will be filed.
-This will allow for the submittal of permit applications to the regulatory agencies, and for Regional Parks to apply for additional grant funding for construction.
+Regional Parks presented the project to the Sonoma County Board of Supervisors for adoption and approval in March 2022, and a Notice of Determination was filed.
+Completing the California Environmental Quality Act process was required for the submittal of permit applications to the regulatory agencies, and for Regional Parks to apply for additional grant funding for construction.

 Resources